Our Ongoing Hunt for Great Japanese Knife Sets

 Shun Sora 6-Piece Knife Set

-The Shun Sora six piece knife set shown with the knives next to the wooden storage block.
+The Shun Sora six-piece knife set shown on the left inside its storage block and on the right with the knives outside the storage block.

 Specifications